BINAH25/ams1one_core_APIs/DocsApi.md

 **Permission:** Operator or above

-Paginated detailed ticket list with stake and writer information.
+Paginated detailed ticket list with stake and writer information. **Returns tickets sold today only** (server-side `sold_at::date = today` in the configured timezone — currently UTC).
+Use the report endpoints if you need a different date range.

 ```json
 {